hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 "qualitative" the bat simulation misses, his argument for phenomenological difference is *based* on a functional difference, so this seems like a reasonable place to start!
-But if you like, we have explored the special case of *functional incommensurability*.
+If you like, we have explored the special case of *functional incommensurability*.
-This is sufficient for the end goal (to be reached in later posts) of exploring the likelihood of "mathematical universality", i.e. that radically different forms of intelligent life will be able to do each other's math homework.
+But this is all I need for my end goal (to be reached in later posts) of exploring the likelihood of "mathematical universality", i.e. that radically different forms of intelligent life will be able to do each other's math homework.
-On our journey to alien mathematics, we'll consider functional aspects of sentience, convergent evolution, and the nature of physical reality itself.
+On our journey to alien mathematics, I'll probably consider functional aspects of sentience, telepathy, convergent evolution, and Big Thoughts about the nature of physical reality.
 So, tune in at some unknown point in futurity for the next instalment!

 <!-- how reality itself might ground interspecific discourse in the -->